Vegan Soil Amendments

 Regardless of the ethical or moral considerations, here's some great options for growers.
 You can click on any of the listed amendments to read more.
 Certain amendments like kelp meal or alfalfa meal have other benefits like naturally occurring plant growth hormones, making them more beneficial than just the nutrient content.

-Below is some of the options for each of these macro and micro nutrients, along with the percentage they contain of that particular nutrient.
+Below are some of the options for each of these macro and micro nutrients, along with the percentage they contain of that particular nutrient.
 Just click on any of the amendments for a link to more information.

 Water (if your water source is 40-60 ppm or higher then you may not need to supplement Ca in your soil).